aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/fine-tuning-converters/rendering-options/_index.md

 The page setup is a set of parameters that determine the layout of a printed page.
 Those parameters include everything from the page size, margins, and auto-resizing to @page priority rules.
 Using this set of parameters, you can easily set up an individual layout for every page.

-The next example demonstrates how to create a PDF document with different page sizes for the left and right pages.
+The next example demonstrates how to create a PDF document with different page sizes for the left and right pages (see the result visualization in figure (a) below):

 {{< highlight java >}}
 using System.IO;